fummicc1/GeoHashSwift/README.md

 ### GeoHashCLI

-GeoHashCLI executable is a CLI tool for GeoHash.
+GeoHashCLI executable is a CLI tool which depends on GeoHashFramework.

-You can use it to generate GeoHash from latitude and longitude.
+You can use this executable to generate GeoHash from coordinates.

 - Install via Homebrew